 The Covid-19 pandemic shocked the world economy along several dimensions.
-Notably, it led to inflation rates in advanced countries that we had not seen in four decades.
-Given the multitude of economic shocks, diverse domestic policy responses, and spillovers across countries over the pandemic period, the underlying causes and the evolution of inflation together with the impact of monetary policy are still debated.
-To contribute to this debate, we develop a New Keynesian open-economy network model and use the model to quantify the key drivers of aggregate inflation across several countries, including the United States.
-Our model-based inflation match observed headline inflation as well as observed changes in sector-level prices, wages, together with multilateral exchange rates and current accounts.
+Notably, it led to inflation rates in advanced countries that had not been seen in four decades.
+Given the multitude of economic shocks and diverse policy responses across countries over the pandemic period, the underlying causes of this inflationary episode are still debated.
+To help address this debate, we use a New Keynesian open-economy network model to quantify the key drivers of aggregate inflation across several countries, including the United States and the Euro Area.
+Our model-based quantification exercises match observed headlined inflation experienced across countries as well as observed changes in sector-level prices, wages, and exchange rates.

-The model's success depends on allowing for a variety of shocks at the sector and aggregate levels, driven by an effort to mimic the real-world events.
-Accounting for sector-level supply and demand shocks and their interactions through the global production network has important implications for the domestic employment/output-inflation trade-off, since this trade-off can deteriorate or improve when supply and demand shocks coincide with different signs.
+The model allows for a variety of shocks at the sector and aggregate levels.
+Accounting for sector-level supply and demand shocks and their interactions through the global production network has important implications for the domestic employment/output-inflation trade-off, since this trade-off can deteriorate or improve when supply and demand shocks coincide at different times.
 In this sense, our paper builds on the closed-economy papers of Baqaee and Farhi (2022) and Rubbo (2023a).
-By extending those models to an open economy setup, we can better map the model to the data since an open economy framework allows us to track both domestic and foreign sectoral shocks, as well as their interactions, in driving inflation.

-We estimate our N-country, J-sector model as a 4 region-by-4 sector and a 4 region-by-44 sector global model, which we refer to as the 4×4 or 4×44 model going forward.
-The four regions/economic areas are the US, the Euro area, Russia, and China + the rest of the world, which we refer to as
+By extending those models to the open economy, we can better map the model to the data since an open-economy framework allows us to track both domestic and foreign sectoral shocks, as well their interaction, in driving inflation.
+To this end, we estimate two models that highlight the importance of using detailed sector-level data to better measure the impact of microeconomic shocks on aggregate inflation: a 4 region-by-4 sector and a 4 region-by-44 sector global network model, which we refer to as the 4×4 or 4×44 model going forward.
+The four regions/economic areas are the US, the Euro area, Russia, and China + the rest of the world, which we refer to as China+.

-China+.
 The 4×4 model breaks each economy down into the durables, non-durables, services, and energy sectors.
 The 4×44 model further disaggregates the 4 sectors.
 We show that going from 4 to 44 sectors helps us to match better the observed inflation.

 We quantify the following narrative of three distinct phases in the rise of global inflation, as highlighted in our opening quote.
 In the early phase of 2020-2021, supply shocks arising from pandemic-induced scarcity in factors of production, such as constrained imported intermediates and domestic labor, sparked inflation.
 This period was characterized by local and global supply chain bottlenecks, rising factor costs including prices of imported intermediate inputs together with slack in domestic labor markets.
 The initial rise in product prices - also highlighted by Blanchard and Bernanke (2023) and Lorenzoni and Werning (2023) - is an important feature of this episode that our model matches.
-Further, the model is able to match the observed rise in real wages during early 2020, before they fell in 2021, an important feature of the data and hard to match by the standard models.
-Importantly, by exploiting the global network structure of the model, we can connect labor and other factor markets, differently than other papers, and hence measure the relative contribution of both domestic and foreign sectoral factor supply shocks' to domestic inflation, since the pass-through of these shocks depends on foreign factors of production used in domestic production, which the input-output structure captures.
+Further, the model is able to match the observed rise in real wages during early 2020, before they fell in 2021, given the early negative labor supply shock.
+Importantly, by exploiting the global network structure of the model, we are further able to measure the relative importance of both domestic and foreign sectoral supply shocks' contribution to domestic inflation, since the pass-through of these shocks to final prices will depend on their factor shares in domestic production, which the input-output structure captures.